NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 4. Uncheck the box that says `Remove this column`.
 5. Click `OK`.
 You'll get some new columns called `date 1`, `date 2`, and so on.
 6. Note that the character on which the split is performed could be anything.
-The default is a comma, and you changed that to a hyphen in this case, but you could make it any letter or number or special character.
+The default is a comma, and you changed that to a hyphen in this case, but you could make it any letter, number or special character.
 The only requirements are that A) it appears in every row of the column, and B) it appears consistently in the place where you want the column to be split.